2020 Master Gardener Core Training – Greene County Chapter

-If you are interested in becoming a Master Gardener and joining the Master Gardeners of Greene County, 2019 Core Training for new members begins Tuesday, February 12, 2019.
-Classes will be held from 6-9 pm on Tuesday and Thursday evenings at the Springfield Botanical Center, 2400 S. Scenic Ave, and will continue through early April.
-The cost to attend the classes is $160 per person or $275 for couples sharing a training manual.
+If you are interested in becoming a Master Gardener and joining the Master Gardeners of Greene County, 2020 Core Training for new members begins Tuesday, April 28, 2020.
+Classes will be held from 6-9 pm on Tuesday and Thursday evenings at the Springfield Botanical Center, 2400 S. Scenic Ave, and will continue through early June.
+The cost to attend the classes is $200 per person.
 The program fee covers a training manual, class handouts, speaker fees and other expenses related to the class.
 You will receive a class schedule at orientation.
-There are some snow days within the schedule, so it is possible we may end before April 11.
-For more information, contact Kelly McGowan at or call 417-874-2965 or 881-8909.

 Attendance of an orientation session is a mandatory first step to becoming a new Master Gardener.
 You will learn important details about our training classes and required volunteer commitments (30 hours the first year).
 You will also get a chance to visit with existing Master Gardener members.
 The Master Gardeners of Greene County is an active group full of great members who are excited to meet you!
 You will officially register and pay the class fee at orientation.
 We are not able to accept debit or credit cards, so please bring cash or check.